 Now you know what a fuel cell wiring harness is.
 The next question is “Why Replace Them?”
 The answer is the same for any component on the F-16.
 After many years’ worth of flying, all parts start to wear out and need to be replaced.
 The same is true for convoluted tubing wiring harnesses.
 Most of the aircraft that have convoluted tubing wiring harnesses are Block 15 F-16’s.
 Most of these jets are more than 25 years old.
 Just think about it; the convoluted tubing wiring harnesses in the fuel cell area have been sitting in jet fuel now for over 25 years!
 That a long time for anything to be sitting in jet fuel!

 These wiring harnesses are difficult to access so most people who work on and maintain the F-16 do not get to see them.
 Additionally, there are many panels (that are sealed to make sure jet fuel does not leak) that have to be removed in order to inspect these wiring harnesses.
 It is not uncommon for these old wiring harnesses to have breaches in the convoluted tubing and thus the Kapton insulated wire underneath is now also soaking in jet fuel for many years!
 The only solution is to replace these old wiring harnesses with new ones.
 Thus, the reason to replace the fuel cell area wiring harnesses is because of: (1) age and (2) breaches in the convoluted tubing.

 InterConnect has manufactured many replacement convoluted tubing wiring harnesses.
-If you want to purchase a ship set of them, please contact our sales team at InterConnect Wiring (email@example.com).
+If you want to purchase a ship set of them, please let us know.
 In case you are unfamiliar with the F-16 convoluted tubing fuel cell wiring harness part numbers, they range from H16DW701, H16DW702, H16DW703, and so forth to H16DW727.